-Covered data is outlined in the policy document and includes personal, non-public data received in the course of University business and pertaining to bank and credit card account numbers, income and credit information, tax returns, asset statements, and social security numbers.
+Covered data is outlined in the GLBA policy document and includes personal, non-public data received in the course of University business and pertaining to bank and credit card account numbers, income and credit information, tax returns, asset statements, and social security numbers.

 Covered Units are identified and tracked annually in a process where units report information on systems that store or process covered data.

-Covered units are responsible for regularly conducting unit-level risk assessments to identify risks that are unique to their area of operation and the covered data that they maintain.
+Covered units are responsible for conducting unit-level risk assessments to identify risks that are unique to their area of operation and the covered data that they maintain.
 Risk assessments can be carried out independently, or units can request that the Office of Information Security coordinate, conduct, or provide assistance for a unit-level assessment.

 Detection - measures to detect data loss and security breaches

 Most units with data covered by the GLBA policy will also be covered by the UGA Red Flags Rule policy.
-Information on the Red Flags Policy is not included here, because Red Flags Policy compliance efforts are being coordinated by the Internal Audit Division.